 Dr. Jeff Nunez (Chief of Emergency Services) graduated from Louisiana State University in 1996.
 He completed a one year internship at Angel Memorial in Boston which has an annual case load of45,000 patients.
 He worked for a year in general practice before becoming anemergency clinician for a 24 hour referral hospital in 1998.
-He lives in Orange County with his wife, daughter and two sons.
+He lives in Orange County with his daughter and two sons.

 Dr. Noelle White attended the University of Tennessee where she received her Bachelors and Doctorate of Veterinary Medicine.
 Upon graduation, she practiced in an emergency hospital in Virginia for 3 years before joining TVRH in 2003.
 Dr. White currently resides with her family in Garner, NC.
 She lives with her husband, two children, a Pembroke Welsh corgi 'Manning', a green cheek conure 'Shirley', and numerous parrotlets and finches.